nf-core/ampliseq/README.md

 ## Introduction

-**nfcore/ampliseq** is a bioinformatics analysis pipeline used for amplicon sequencing, supporting denoising of any amplicon and, currently, taxonomic assignment of 16S, ITS and 18S amplicons.
+**nfcore/ampliseq** is a bioinformatics analysis pipeline used for amplicon sequencing, supporting denoising of any amplicon and, currently, taxonomic assignment of 16S, ITS, CO1 and 18S amplicons.
 Supported is paired-end Illumina or single-end Illumina, PacBio and IonTorrent data.
 Default is the analysis of 16S rRNA gene amplicons sequenced paired-end with Illumina.

 <p align="center">
     <img src="docs/images/ampliseq_workflow.png" alt="nf-core/ampliseq workflow overview" width="60%">